CBD for hot flashes

 - Estrogen deficiency affects the central temperature regulation center in the hypothalamus.

-- This center interprets minimal temperature fluctuations as hypersensitive and then triggers compensatory heat release through vasodilation (expansion of blood vessels) and sweating.
+- This center interprets minimal temperature fluctuations hypersensitively and then triggers compensatory heat release through vasodilation (expansion of blood vessels) and sweating.

-- Additionally, neurotransmitters such as serotonin and noradrenaline change, further lowering the threshold for thermoregulatory reactions.
+- Additionally, neurotransmitters such as serotonin and noradrenaline change, which further lowers the threshold for thermoregulatory reactions.

-- CGRP (Calcitonin Gene-Related Peptide) – a vasodilatory messenger substance – also appears to be involved.
+- CGRP (Calcitonin Gene-Related Peptide) – a vasodilating messenger substance – also appears to be involved.

 How common are hot flashes?

-- Up to 80% of women experience hot flashes during the menopause.
+- Up to 80% of women experience hot flashes during menopause.

 - In about one third, they are moderate to severe and can significantly impair quality of life.